rohaquinlop/cogniplexity/README.md

 - Unsupported files are skipped.
 - If filters match nothing, you’ll see: `No matching source files found`.
 - Directory scans respect `.gitignore` files (ignored files and folders are skipped).
+- `--exclude` paths are matched literally (no globs).
+Files are compared by path; directories exclude everything under them.
+Relative paths resolve from the current working directory.

 ## Config (cognity.toml)